Inbibo/shift_docs/docs/getting_started/basics/terminology.md

 ## Board

-Refers to the workspace in the Shift UI where the workflow is constructed.
+The board refers to the workspace in the Shift UI where the graphical counterpart of the workflow is build.
+It is the master object holding all information on the graphic items in the interface.

 ## Inspector